Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 SLEEP(1)/*' or SLEEP(1) or '" or SLEEP(1) or "*/
 ```

-After this we have to change a bit the source code to make it send all the lines as input, with the goal to trigger some vuln
+After this we have to change a bit the source code to make it send all the lines as input, with the goal to trigger some vulns

 ```python
 import asyncio